colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 ## Lactate Threshold (2017 - 2020)

 ## Senior Year of High School (Fall 2017 - Spring 2018):

 Staple Threshold workout: (2 mile, 2 mile, 1 mile) in 10:00, 10:00, 5:00.
 We also did another version of this workout where I would run the 2 mile efforts at a slightly slower clip (5:10's), and then run the mile hard.
-I would typically run the final mile in 4:35 or so.
+I would typically run the final mile in 4:35.

 ## Freshman Year of College (Fall 2018):
 ## First Semester: Pure Interval Training with Short Rest, No Continuous Threshold Runs